akshata-thorkar/Hirademy_Backend_Assignment/README.md

 - Create a MySQL database named assistants_db (or a name of your choice).
 - Update the database connection details in the application.properties file located in src/main/resource

-  spring.application.name=assignment  # Name of the Spring Boot application spring.datasource.url=jdbc:mysql://localhost:3306/assistants_db  # JDBC URL for MySQL database spring.datasource.username="your_mysql_username"  # Username for MySQL database spring.datasource.password="your_mysql_password"  # Password for MySQL database spring.jpa.hibernate.ddl-auto=update  # Hibernate DDL auto setting
+  spring.application.name=assignment
+  spring.datasource.url=jdbc:mysql://localhost:3306/assistants_db
+  spring.datasource.username="your_mysql_username"
+  spring.datasource.password="your_mysql_password"
+  spring.jpa.hibernate.ddl-auto=update
-  server.port=7777  # Port for running the application (or as per your choice)
+  server.port=7777 (or as per your choice)